nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Given below is an example of how the Add and Delete Student from Tutorial Groups features can be used:

 Step 1.
 The user launches the application for the first time.
-The existing set of `tutorialGroups` for each Student would be retrieved from the initial
+The existing set of `TutorialGroup` for each Student would be retrieved from the initial
 ClassMATE state, and would be displayed with the details the Student.

 Step 2.
 The user enters `liststu` to list all the existing Students in ClassMATE